 - Sovereign rights for peripheral states were secured.
 Specially, The German principalities secured their autonomy.

 - The Münster and Osnabrück Agreements were not allowed to speak to the papal representative.
-The influence of the papacy on the kingdoms came to end.
+The influence of the papacy on the kingdoms came to an end.
 The system is secularized.

 - The kingdoms identify physical boundaries mutually and the sovereignties are confirmed.
 In this way, tax collection became more feasible and the enriched states established regular armies.

-1776 American Revolution and 1789 French Revolution developments have strengthened understanding of the nation-state.
+1776 American Revolution and 1789 French Revolution developments have strengthened our understanding of the nation-state.
 Structures beyond the state began to gain power in international relations today.